Surgical Procedures: Surgery and Staging for Esophageal Cancer

 What is staging and how is it performed?

-Staging is a way to find out if and where the cancer has spread in your body.
-Your provider will have you get a few tests to figure out the stage of your cancer.
+Cancer staging determines how extensive the cancer is, how far it has spread, and what treatment can be used.
+Esophageal cancer can spread to other parts of the body through the tissue, lymph, and blood systems.
+Your provider will have you get a few tests to figure out the stage of your cancer and if it has spread.
 For esophagus cancers, these tests may be:

 Physical Exam: This is a general exam to look at your body and to talk about past health issues.
 An oral cavity exam may be done by a provider or dentist.